macmillan333/yaac_unity/README.md

 Install Unity 2019.2.1f1, clone this repo, then open the directory from Unity.
 Hopefully there shouldn't be any warnings or errors.
 In Unity, click "File-->Build Settings" to build.

+You should be able build this game with a Unity version later than 2019.2.1f1, but no guarantees.

 This project should work on all desktop OSes, but I have only tested it on Windows 10 64-bit.

 ## Attributions